XEDGit/memdetect/README.md

  - #### Output manipulation:

+   - `-s | --show-calls`: Print info about the malloc or free calls

+   - `-v | --verbose`: This option will cause memdetect to print the compilation commands

    - `-o | --output` filename: Removed for compatibility reasons, to archieve the same effect use stdout redirection with the terminal (memdetect ... > outfile)

    - `-il | --include-lib`: This option will include in the output the library name from where the first shown function have been called